 Proposed definition for this category:

-This category supports more flexible configuration on SRS frequency resources to allow SRS transmission on partial frequency resources within the legacy SRS bandwidth.
+This category supports more flexibility on SRS frequency resources to allow SRS transmission on partial frequency resources within the legacy SRS frequency resources.

 10 companies (Huawei, HiSilicon, Futurewei, ZTE, vivo, MediaTek, NEC, OPPO, Samsung, Spreadtrum) think this category is potentially beneficial for coverage and/or SRS capacity.